 The audience was treated to clips from Nocturnal Animals, including a car chase scene shot in the desert that McGarvey described as the hardest thing he ever had to do.
 He explained how he previsualized the sequence with a stunt coordinator, figuring out each angle ahead of time and then executing the scene in a way that would motivate the light and increase the tension between the characters.
 By viewing this and other clips, the audience gained insight into the delicate balance between preparation and spontaneous response that characterized McGarvey’s work on the film; one particularly striking desert image, for example, came about when McGarvey and his operator quickly reconceived their scene based on the stunning desert sky that revealed itself in front of them.
 A cinematographer as self-effacing and open as he is thoughtful and precise, McGarvey entertained the audience at the Clubhouse with a lively question-and-answer session in which he demonstrated his determination to take his craft, but not himself, as seriously as possible.

-A multi-part video document of this event will be soon available to Friends of the ASC members.
+A multi-part video document of this event is available to Friends of the ASC members.